Skip to Main Content

 • Once you find a few books that are useful, click on the titles to call up the holdings records.
 Look at the different Subject Headings, or topics, assigned to the book.
 Use some of these phrases to search for more information.

 • Don't forget to limit your search results to a campus.
-Jefferson has 6 campus libraries, make sure your search locates materials where you are-- If you've already done your search, you can always apply a filter afterward on the right-hand side of the screen under Location, choosing Jefferson Downtown or Jefferson Southwest.
+Jefferson has 2 campus libraries, make sure your search locates materials where you are-- If you've already done your search, you can always apply a filter afterward on the right-hand side of the screen under Library, choosing Jefferson Downtown or Jefferson (which searches Southwest).
 If you find a book that is not in your campus collection, ask a library staff member about interlibrary loan and we'll try to have the book brought here for your use.

 The Learning Commons uses the Library of Congress classification system, which groups non-fiction books on the same topics together on the shelves.
 Many topics in anatomy will fall under the call numbers in the Qs.
 If you get a call number that begins with another letter, don't be alarmed.
 The book was probably assigned a more specific topic and shelved accordingly.